line/abc-kmm-shared-storage/README.md

 ## Features

 - iOS and Android local storage in one interface
-- Provides common storage (UserDefaults, SharedPreferences)
+- Provides general storage (UserDefaults, SharedPreferences)
 - Provides secure storage (Keychain, EncryptedPreferences)
 - Annotation is provided to create a custom class only by defining an interface
 - Common interface available on KMM Shared